Types of cleaning products

 Cleaning products, indoor air quality, and health?

 Cleaning products sometimes contain chemical ingredients listed as asthmagens, carcinogens, reproductive toxins, or toxic air contaminants.
-Ingredients of concern that have been frequently identified in cleaning products include quaternary ammonium chlorides or "quats," glycols and glycol ethers such as 2-butoxyethanol, ethanolamine, some alcohols such as benzyl alcohol, ammonia, and chlorinated hydrocarbons.
+Ingredients of concern that have been frequently identified in cleaning products include quaternary ammonium chlorides or "quats;" glycols and glycol ethers such as 2-butoxyethanol, ethanolamine; and some alcohols such as benzyl alcohol; ammonia; and chlorinated hydrocarbons.
 When applied on surfaces, the volatile components of these chemicals will be emitted into indoor air during and after the cleaning processes and may adversely affect indoor air quality and occupant health.
-In addition to the product formulation, the concentration in indoor air of volatile organic compounds (VOCs) released from cleaning products will also be influenced by other factors such as the physical characteristics of the cleaning product (e.g., aerosols vs. liquids), the type of cleaning tasks (e.g., application rate and procedure), and the ventilation rate of the building.
+In addition to the product formulation, the concentration in indoor air of VOCs released from cleaning products will also be influenced by other factors such as the physical characteristics of the cleaning product (e.g., aerosols vs. liquids), the type of cleaning tasks (e.g., application rate and procedure), and the ventilation rate of the building.
 The way the cleaning product is delivered can have a substantial effect on exposures to the chemicals in the product.
 For instance, aerosol sprays emit larger numbers of much smaller droplets of cleaner at high velocities, resulting in much greater inhalation exposure to whatever is in the cleaner.
 Pump dispensers, in contrast, emit smaller numbers of larger droplets at a lower velocity.

 Besides the primary chemical emissions, constituents in cleaning products can also react with oxidants (such as ozone) in indoor air and produce many other chemicals with adverse effects.
 For example, terpenes associated with fragrances (such as pinene and limonene) can quickly react with ozone and generate secondary pollutants including formaldehyde and ultrafine particles.

-The most significant health effect potentially caused by inhalation exposure due to the use of cleaning products is the development and/or exacerbation of respiratory symptoms or asthma.
+The most significant health effect potentially caused by inhalation exposure due to the use of cleaning products is the development or exacerbation of respiratory symptoms or asthma.
 In California, the

 Cleaning products may also pose hazards from ingestion and dermal contact, in addition to inhalation.